esstherc/mobile-tracking-web-app/README.md

 ## Workflow
 ![Flowchart](https://github.com/esstherc/mobile-tracking-web-app/blob/main/images/Flowchart.jpg)

-We used TeleportHQ to design the UI of our mobile tracker.
+I used Figma to design the UI of our mobile tracker.
 The navigation bar consists of five components:

 	1. Back to homepage icon button
 	2. Instruction scroll down button